sdsc-ordes/didc-pdf-parser/README.md

 # didc-pdf-parser

+> [!WARNING]
+> ⚠️ This component is under development and may be unstable.
+Feel free to open an issue if you find any error.

 PDF-parser for blood samples used for the SwissHeart project.

 This project uses Pydantic AI and LLM models to extract structured data from medical laboratory reports in PDF format.
 It supports two main report types: IKC and AKH blood analysis reports.